Clinical Tools Quick Links

 According to the Agency for Healthcare Research and Quality (AHRQ), formerly the Agency for Health Care Policy and Research, ADHD-specific rating scales are more accurate in distinguishing between children with and without the diagnosis of ADHD, than global, nonspecific questionnaires and rating scales that assess a variety of behavioral conditions.

-- Adult ADHD Self-Report Scale (ASRS v1.1) – online version that can provide a quick score and suggest whether further testing by a professional may or may not be indicated.
+- The 18-question Adult ADHD Self-Report Scale (ASRS v1.1) can provide a quick score and suggest whether further testing by a professional may or may not be indicated.

 Evaluation and Assessment Tools